eagronin/credit-card-fraud-analyze/README.md

 # Analysis

-This section constructs and evaluates several models detecting fraud in credit card transactions.
-The analysis focuses on selecting appropriate model evaluation metrics in the case of imbalanced classes (one class represents only a small fraction of the observations).
-Indeed, with only 1.6% transactions that are fraudulent, a classifier that predicts every transaction to be not fradulent will achieve 98.4% accuracy.
+This section constructs several models and evaluates their effectiveness in detecting fraud in credit card transactions.
+The analysis focuses on selecting the appropriate model evaluation metrics in the case of imbalanced classes (i.e., one class represents only a small fraction of the observations).

+Indeed, with only 1.6% transactions that are fraudulent, a classifier that predicts every transaction to be not fradulent will achieve accuracy score of 98.4%.
 However, such a classifier is valueless.
 Therefore, in the cases when classes are imbalanced, metrics other than accuracy should be considered.
 These metrics include precision, recall and a combination of these two metrics (F2).

 Data preparation for the analysis is described in the [previous section](https://eagronin.github.io/credit-card-fraud-prepare/).